inovex/scrumlr.io/CONTRIBUTING.md

 # Contributing
-Thank you for looking into our contribution guide, and taking the time to improve Scrumlr with your contribution.
-Pull requests are welcome.
-For major changes, please [open a discussion](https://github.com/inovex/scrumlr.io/discussions) first to discuss what you would like to change.
+Thank you for considering contributing to Scrumlr and taking the time to explore our contribution guide.
+We greatly appreciate your interest and willingness to help improve Scrumlr with your valuable contributions.
+Your involvement and contributions play a significant role in enhancing the project and making it even better.
+We warmly welcome pull requests from all contributors, big or small.
+For major changes, we kindly request [open a discussion](https://github.com/inovex/scrumlr.io/discussions) first, allowing us to collaborate and discuss your ideas and proposed changes.
+Once again, we extend our heartfelt gratitude for your dedication and passion in helping us shape the future of Scrumlr.

 ## Setup
 1. Fork and clone the repository